 The descriptive statistics measures were applied as follows: mean, frequency, measures of variation.
-Parametric (student t-test) and nonparametric (Mann-Whitney test, chi-square test) were used to compare two groups.
-The analysis of variance ANOVA and Kruskal-Wallis test was used to compare three or more groups.
+Parametric (Student's t-test) and nonparametric (Mann-Whitney test, $\chi^2$ test) were used to compare two groups.
+The analysis of variance ANOVA and Kruskal-Wallis test were used to compare three or more groups.
 Pearson correlation coefficient was used for correlation of continuous variables.